 Autologous, Density, Dermoscopic, Hair

-The AGA is an hereditary, male hormone-dependent hair disorder manifesting as thinning of scalp hairs in a patterned distribution (1).
+The Androgenetic Alopecia (AGA) is an hereditary, male hormone-dependent hair disorder manifesting as thinning of scalp hairs in a patterned distribution (1).
 While drug and non drug interventions such as low level light therapy, microneedling, PRP manages to improve density of hair, management of AGA should be aimed to stop the progressive nature of disease (2).
 AGA affects social and psychological well-being of young patients, usually beginning at the age of 20 years and affecting 50% of males by 50 years of age (3).
 Medical and surgical treatments available include minoxidil, finasteride, dutasteride, oral biotin, low level light therapy and hair transplantation surgery (4).
 Among them, only topical minoxidil and oral finasteride are the only Food and Drug Administration (FDA) approved treatment (4).
 These conventional modalities may not always be effective, slower in response, expensive, require long-term compliance and may be associated with unacceptable adverse effects (5),(6).

 Microneedling first described by Orentreich in 1995 is a minimally invasive procedure, which creates percutaneous wounds thereby releasing various growth factors such as platelet-derived growth factor and vascular endothelial growth factor which aids in healing, improvise angiogenesis and arrest or partially alter the fibrotic changes (7).
 Previous research has demonstrated that microneedling potentiates therapeutic effects in hair loss disorders by promoting anagen-initiating Wnt/β-catenin signaling pathway and improvising hair stem cell proliferation present in dermal papillae (8),(9).
 PRP is an autologous concentrate of plasma and a rich source of various growth factors which enhances blood circulation to dermal papilla thereby preventing hair shedding and improving hair density in AGA (10).
-There is always a need for new, adjuvant and promising treatment in AGA which gives early patient satisfaction with fewer side effects.
+There is always a need for new, adjuvant and promising treatment in AGA which gives early patient satisfaction with fewer side-effects.

-Inclusion criteria: All male patients aged 18-40 years presenting with patterned baldness grade 2-4, as per Hamilton Norwood scale (14) willing and consenting to participate in the study were enrolled.
+Inclusion criteria: All male patients aged 18-40 years presenting with patterned baldness grade 2-4, as per Hamilton Norwood scale (14), willing and consenting to participate in the study were enrolled.

-Exclusion criteria: Patients with alopecia other than AGA, application of topical lotions like minoxidil, finasteride or any other with antiandrogenic properties during the last six months, uncontrolled systemic disorders like hypertension and diabetes, any history of bleeding diathesis, patients having erythema or swelling over the scalp, previous history of malignancy or any immunocompromised states were excluded.
+Exclusion criteria: Patients with alopecia other than AGA, application of topical lotions like minoxidil, finasteride or any other with antiandrogenic properties during the last six months, uncontrolled systemic disorders like hypertension and diabetes, any history of bleeding diathesis, patients having erythema or swelling over the scalp, previous history of malignancy or any immunocompromised patients were excluded.

 n=(Z1-α/2+Z1-β)2 {p1(1-p1)+p2(1-p2)}/ (p1-p2)2